Lock-free Asynchronously Distributed Linked Lists: Lock-Freedom for Distributed Systems

 Even in simple client-server models such as a single server-client model, the \textit{traditional} lock-freedom definition: ``A method is lock-free if it guarantees that infinitely often some method call finishes in a finite number of steps'' \cite{herlihybook} is difficult to achieve, as any client request has to get past unbounded network delays to get the operation request on a data structure served.
-Also, the client thread that initiates this request typically goes to sleep (hence having a dependency on another thread) until it receives a response from an associated server machine thread.
-In other words, the definition of traditional lock freedom cannot be satisfied in any client-server machine (or more generally in distributed systems).
+Also, the client thread that initiates this request typically sleeps until another thread responds back to it.
 Due to the above constraints, we condition any communication between threads (such as messages) in the distributed system to only take a finite number of steps (e.g., with reliable channels).

 \begin{definition}[\DistributedLockFreedomTitle] We say that a method (or operation) implementation is \distributedlockfree if it is traditional lock-free when the execution satisfies the following condition: any communication between threads (such as messages) in the distributed system only takes a finite number of steps (e.g., with reliable channels).